 Spirit so he could support and help his friend.

-Many came for prayer for depression, anxiety and other related problems.
+Many came for prayer for depression, anxiety and other related problems or which experts recommend the cbd oil from these cbd companies.
 Others had problems about accommodation, seeking asylum, exams stress, and medical treatment.
 This is reality out on the streets and people are crying out for help.
 In the Psalms we find this about God:

 ‘He will deliver the needy who cry out, the afflicted who have no one to help.
 He will take pity on the weak and the needy.
 He will rescue them from oppression and violence.